Jetpack 101

 A great option is Jetpack Newsletter, which enables you to send updates and announcements right from your WordPress dashboard.
 It also comes with a newsletter signup form that you can add anywhere on your website, plus reports that help you keep track of new subscribers and key metrics like open and click rates.

-This entry was posted in Learn.
+This entry was posted in WordPress Tutorials.
 Bookmark the permalink.

 Jen Swisher profile